Abed1985/netsecopsblog/netsecopsblog_site/content/blogs/fortinet-dlp.md

 While this convenience is beneficial, it also raises the risk of unintentionally exposing sensitive organizational information.
 LLM models can incorporate leaked data into their training sets, potentially making it part of responses to external users—significantly increasing security risks.

-A notable example is the Samsung data leak to ChatGPT: https://www.forbes.com/sites/siladityaray/2023/05/02/samsung-bans-chatgpt-and-other-chatbots-for-employees-after-sensitive-code-leak/
+A notable example is the Samsung data leak to ChatGPT:
+To learn more about this data leak, check:[Samsung Bans ChatGpT for employees after Sesitive Code leak](https://www.forbes.com/sites/siladityaray/2023/05/02/samsung-bans-chatgpt-and-other-chatbots-for-employees-after-sensitive-code-leak/)

 A comprehensive DLP solution can effectively address these challenges.
 But what if a customer has a FortiGate firewall and wants to leverage its DLP capabilities to mitigate these risks?